The final local pump priming application round has now closed.

-Proposals will be assessed by the steering committee which includes the 3 N8 chairs, academic theme leads and Knowledge Exchange Fellows at Leeds and representatives from key schools involved in the food theme.
+Proposals were assessed by the steering committee which includes the 3 N8 chairs, academic theme leads and Knowledge Exchange Fellows at Leeds and representatives from key schools involved in the food theme.

 Applications from academic staff can be for pump-priming of research (e.g. pilot data collection) or to support workshops aimed at bringing together researchers to develop applications for transformative bids targeting specific funding calls.
 These funds are expected to support University of Leeds activities in collaboration with other N8 partners, who should apply for funds from their own institution.
 The inclusion of industry partners is strongly encouraged.
 Ultimately these awards should lead to large grant applications with at least one other N8 partner in the area of agri-food.

 Links to application forms can be found below.
 Please submit applications to Elizabeth Liversedge: firstname.lastname@example.org